This website has been produced and funded by Novo Nordisk and is intended for adult patients in

 • Shaking

-Your doctor will tell you how to treat low blood sugar and what to do if you notice these warning signs.
+Your healthcare professional will tell you how to treat low blood sugar and what to do if you notice these warning signs.

 • Diabetic eye disease

 Fast improvements in blood sugar control may cause diabetic eye disease to become temporarily worse.
-If you have diabetic eye disease and experience eye problems while taking this medicine, talk to your doctor.
+If you have diabetic eye disease and experience eye problems while taking this medicine, talk to your healthcare professional.

 Wegovy® contains: